pulzze/autoflow-documentation/docs/Documentation/Advanced Guide/capture/Index.md

 ## Capturing the incoming data

-The capture feature can be turn on/off from the server and service operation.
+The capture feature can be turned on/off from the server and service operation.

 ### Capturing from the Server Operation